danielmiessler/fabric/WEB INTERFACE MOD README FILES/pr-1284-update.md

-# Enhanced Pattern Selection, Pattern Descriptions, New Pattern TAG System, Language Support and other WEB UI Improvements  V3
+# Enhanced Pattern Selection, Pattern Descriptions, New Pattern TAG System, Language Support, PDF files as input and other WEB UI Improvements

-This Cummulative PR adds several Web UI and functionality improvements to make pattern selection more intuitive (pattern descriptions), ability to save favorite patterns, powerful multilingual capabilities, a Pattern TAG system, a help reference section, more robust Youtube processing and a variety of ui improvements.
+This Cummulative PR adds several Web UI and functionality improvements to make pattern selection more intuitive (pattern descriptions), ability to save favorite patterns, powerful multilingual capabilities, a Pattern TAG system, a help reference section, automatically convert PDF files to markdown for LLM processing, more robust Youtube processing and a variety of ui improvements.

 ## 🎥 Demo Video
 https://youtu.be/IhE8Iey8hSU